 By reframing failures as opportunities—even requirements—for learning and iterative improvement, a company cultivates an organizational culture that allows employees to take the risks necessary for innovation without fear of making a career-ending mistake.

 An open-minded culture built on design thinking principles celebrates exploration and experimentation.
 With a renewed sense of curiosity, employees are free to think big, tap into their enthusiasm, and leverage their strengths.

 A company that incorporates design thinking as a process and an organizational culture is setting itself up for innovation, happy employees, and a healthier bottom line.
 In short, it’s setting itself up for longevity and success.

 Coonoor Behal is Founder of Mindhatch, a consultancy that helps companies and organizations get better results by using design thinking, organizational improv, and innovation facilitation.

-Andrew Moore is a Design Strategist at Mindhatch and graduate student at the Savannah College of Art and Design.
+Andrew Moore is a Design Strategist at Mindhatch and an expert in sustainable design.

 When facing a challenging business problem or difficult strategic question, it can be hard to know where to start.
 In these situations, companies and organizations often turn to established strategies to create more value for their customers and improve their own positions in the market.
 For many companies, design thinking is a new and innovative… Continue Reading